kagisearch/vectordb/README.md

 resources.

 - `texts`: _Required._ Text or list of texts to be saved.
-- `metdata`: _Optional._ Metadata or list of metadata associated with the texts.
+- `metadata`: _Optional._ Metadata or list of metadata associated with the texts.
 - `memory_file`: _Optional._ Path to persist the memory file.
 By default

 **Memory.search(query, top_n=5, unique=False, batch_results="flatten")**